Abstract¶

 Introduction¶

-Figure 1:For Large Enough , Predicted Precautionary Saving is Negative (Oops!)
+Figure 1:For Large Enough Resources , Predicted Precautionary Saving is Negative (Oops!)

-This error cannot be fixed by extending the upper gridpoint; in the presence of serious uncertainty, the consumption rule will need to be evaluated outside of any prespecified grid (because starting from the top gridpoint, a large enough realization of the uncertain variable will push next period’s realization of assets above that top; a similar argument applies below the bottom gridpoint).
-While an extrapolation technique can prevent this from being fatal (for example by excluding negative precautionary saving), the problem is often dealt with using inelegant methods whose implications for accuracy are difficult to gauge.
+This error cannot be fixed by extending the upper gridpoint.
+While extrapolation techniques can prevent this from being fatal, the problem is often dealt with using inelegant methods whose implications for accuracy are difficult to gauge.

-This paper argues that, at least in the context of the standard consumption problem, a better approach is to rely upon the fact that in the absence of uncertainty, the optimal consumption function has a simple analytical solution.
-The key insight is that, under standard assumptions, the consumer who faces an uninsurable labor income risk will consume less than a consumer with the same path for expected income who does not perceive any uncertainty.
+This paper argues that, in the standard consumption problem, a better approach is to rely upon the fact that without uncertainty, the optimal consumption function has a simple analytical solution.
+The key insight is that, under standard assumptions, the consumer who faces an uninsurable labor income risk will consume less than a consumer with the same path for expected income but who does not perceive any uncertainty.
 Following Leland (1968), Sandmo (1970), and Kimball (1990), the ‘realistic’ consumer, who does perceive the risks, will engage in ‘precautionary saving,’ so the perfect foresight riskless solution provides an upper bound to the solution that will actually be optimal.
 A lower bound is provided by the behavior of a consumer who has the subjective belief that the future level of income will be the worst that it can possibly be.
-This consumer, too, behaves according to the convenient analytical perfect foresight solution, but his certainty is that of a pessimist who is extremely overconfident in his pessimism.
+This consumer, too, behaves according to the convenient analytical perfect foresight solution, but his certainty is that of a pessimist perfectly confident in his pessimism.

 with Euler equation .

-We define the absolute patience factor .
-Carroll & Shanker (2024) shows that a finite solution requires: (i) finite-value-of-autarky condition (FVAC) , (ii) absolute-impatience condition (AIC) , (iii) return-impatience condition (RIC) , (iv) growth-impatience condition (GIC) , and (v) finite-human-wealth condition (FHWC) .
+Carroll & Shanker (2024) gives conditions for a finite solution of the problem with a Friedman-Muth process.
+Consider the case of time-invariant , , and , and define the absolute patience factor .
+Then a finite solution requires: (i) finite-value-of-autarky condition (FVAC) , (ii) absolute-impatience condition (AIC) , (iii) return-impatience condition (RIC) , (iv) growth-impatience condition (GIC) , and (v) finite-human-wealth condition (FHWC) .
 These patience conditions ensure the consumption bounds and limiting MPCs used in our method.

 The Method of Moderation¶